nuxt-modules/plausible/README.md

 ## Composables

-As with other composables in the Nuxt 3 ecosystem, they are auto-imported and can be used in your application's components.
+As with other composables in the Nuxt ecosystem, they are auto-imported and can be used in your application's components.

+> [!INFO]
-> ℹ️ Since the Plausible instance is available in the client only, executing the composables on the server will have no effect.
+> Since the Plausible instance is available in the client only, executing the composables on the server will have no effect.

 ### `useTrackEvent`